kiancc/OOP-Coursework/README.md

 javac Race.java
 javac GUI.java
+javac main.java

 #### Run the program:

+Run the following in the terminal:

-java GUI
+java main

 The program's graphical user interface (GUI) will open, allowing you to interact with the horse race betting system.

-Add customized horses with unique names and statistics View detailed information about each horse, including their speed, stamina, and other attributes Place bets on horses before the race begins
+Add customized horses with unique names and statistics.
+View detailed information about each horse, including their average finishing position, number of wins and more.
+Place bets on horses before the race begins.
-Customize the racing track by adjusting the length, obstacles, and other factors Simulate horse races and see the results
+Customize the racing track by adjusting the length, type of fence and track color.
+Simulate horse races and see the results.